 In the automotive world, there is always a middle ground.
 Whether you’re buying a new car, or looking for paint protection products, our industry is packed with multiple options to fit consumers growing needs or limited budgets.
 When it comes to protecting your car’s paint, a popular mid-level product is a car paint sealant.

-Automotive paint sealants are mainly manufactured and sold by the same companies that produce car wax and polishes.
+Automotive paint sealants are mainly manufactured and sold by the same companies that produce waxes for cars and polishes.
 They are often designed to provide a thin layer of protection that prohibits contaminants and UV rays to penetrate to the clear coat.

 And like any other paint protection or car care product, there are some paint sealants that are really good – and some that are just simply – crap.

 With the multiple products out there, it’s common to find some less than honest marketing lingo that oversells what they can and can’t do.
 So, in order to provide some clarity or just some simple facts, we’ll dive into the truth about car paint sealant.

 In this blog, we’ll define what car paint sealant is and what it’s made from, explain what it is designed to do, how they are applied onto a vehicle, some pros and cons about them, and finally, we’ll answer some of the most common FAQ’s.

 So, let’s dive into car paint sealant factoids.